scala-steward/sbt-eviction-rules/README.md

 [success] Total time: 1 s, completed jun 4 2020 16:05:22
 ```

+### `evictionCheck`

+This task turns the eviction warnings into errors.
+It succeeds only if
+there are no eviction warnings in your build.

+You typically want to invoke this task in your CI, to make sure that no
+pull requests introduce eviction warnings.

 ### `evicted`

+The built-in `evicted` task is overridden to provide a more readable output.
-`evicted` prints which of your projects each printed eviction comes from:
+It prints which of your projects each printed eviction comes from:

 ```
 > evicted